 The common denominator among all those models is that the software, processing power, OS, and other aspects of development are provided for and accessible through PaaS.

 Choosing to implement a PaaS system brings has many benefits.
 One of the biggest is scalability.
-Because the PaaS infrastructure exists entirely in the cloud, you can scale up or down smoothly without having to reconfigure your infrastructure to accommodate more or fewer employees regularly.
+Because the Platform as a Service infrastructure exists entirely in the cloud, you can scale up or down smoothly without having to reconfigure your infrastructure to accommodate more or fewer employees regularly.
 Suddenly bringing in a dozen new hires, for example, doesn’t mean you have to buy a dozen new operating systems and copies of the development software.
 In the same way, if some contract workers are released, you won’t have unused copies of your OS doing nothing.

 Finally, the cost savings are significant.
 With a cloud-based OS and software, companies don’t necessarily have to invest in high-powered in-house computers for developers to work on.
 While computing devices and Internet access are still part of any company’s budget, this technology no longer has to be specced to meet the intensive demands of software development.
 Even cost considerations such as security can be passed onto the PaaS itself as part of the all-in-one package it provides.